 Repeat - KMDC CFP learning members who signed up for the early intake of CFP session, for example, Mr. Tan enrolled for Module 4 early intake which starts in February.
 He will complete his Module 4 in late March, and wants to repeat Module 4 with another facilitator in the coming April intake.
 As long as the seats are available (some CFP classes do fill up fast), he can do so by enrolling himself into this April intake of Module 4 and pay a small administrative fee to KMDC.
 In this way, he learns more and better prepared for the coming examination.

-Another example, Cik Norila enrolled for Module 1 and will sit for CFP Module 1 examination in June; at the same time, she enrolled and paid for Module 2 and Module 4 tuition fee as well - her intention is to only attend the CFP Module 2 & 4 workshops and will only sit for the exams of these two modules next round in December.
-She can repeat Module 2 & 4 in the coming semester and this time, she only requires to pay a small administrative fee for each module in order to attend the workshop for the second time.
+Another example, Cik Norila enrolled for Module 1 and will sit for CFP Module 1 examination in June; at the same time, she enrolled and paid for Module 2 and Module 3 tuition fee as well - her intention is to only attend the CFP Module 2 & Module 3 workshops and will only sit for the exams of these two modules next round in December.
+She can repeat Module 2 & Module 3 in the coming semester and this time, she only requires to pay a small fee, we call it Refresher course fee, for each module in order to attend the workshop for the second time.
 As for the exam fee, She of course has to pay her exam fees to FPAM.

 Re-sit - Normally refers to learning members that failed his or her CFP examination previously and want to re-sit for the same module in the next semester.
 A small administrative fee applies - this is to cover the costs of refreshments and lecture notes.